Churchill Downs (CHDN)

 Churchill Downs Net Debt Position

-11. Key Takeaways from Churchill Downs’s Q3 Results
+11. Key Takeaways from Churchill Downs’s Q4 Results

 12. Is Now The Time To Buy Churchill Downs?

 We cheer for all companies serving everyday consumers, but in the case of Churchill Downs, we’ll be cheering from the sidelines.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+While its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its Forecasted free cash flow margin suggests the company will ramp up its investments next year.
+On top of that, its projected EPS for the next year is lacking.

-Churchill Downs’s P/E ratio based on the next 12 months is 17.8x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+Churchill Downs’s P/E ratio based on the next 12 months is 14.2x.
+This valuation multiple is fair, but we don’t have much confidence in the company.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.